ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

 ```

 ## Conclusion
-Helm charts are not officially supported by OpenShift, therefore, the above approach is the closest you will get to deploying workloads that originated from Helm charts into OpenShift while leveraging container best practices.
+At the time of writing, Helm charts are not officially supported by OpenShift, therefore, the above approach is the closest you will get to deploying workloads that originated from Helm charts into OpenShift while leveraging container best practices.

-If you still require the ability to run Helm Charts on OpenShift, such as those for IBM Middleware Helm Charts, I recommend you try out [IBM Cloud Private on OpenShift](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/supported_environments/openshift/overview.html).
+If you still require the ability to run Helm Charts on OpenShift, such as those for IBM Middleware Helm Charts, I recommend you to try out [IBM Cloud Private on OpenShift](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/supported_environments/openshift/overview.html).

+If you already adopted IBM Cloud Private on OpenShift and/or are curious about managing Kubernetes workloads across a Hybrid Cloud architecture, then you might be interested in checking out how [`IBM Multicloud Manager`](https://www.ibm.com/cloud/multicloud-manager) can help you manage and monitor Kubernetes workloads across IBM Cloud Private on OpenShift environments (https://www.ibm.com/cloud/garage/architectures/ibm-cloud-private-red-hat-openshift/manage-icp-on-openshift-with-mcm).

 If you are set on the pure OpenShift path, I encourage you start converting the Kubernetes files we generated into [OpenShift Templates](https://docs.okd.io/latest/dev_guide/templates.html), which is the closest to a Helm Chart you will get in an OpenShift ecosystem.